 loading...

-Infant CPR Awareness and Parking Lot Safety in Public Venues Understanding Infant Medical Emergencies Infants are especially vulnerable during medical emergencies because their bodies are smaller and more sensitive to trauma.
-When an infant becomes unresponsive or stops breathing normally, immediate emergency response and cardiopulmonary resuscitation (CPR) may be attempted while waiting for professional medical
+Infants are especially vulnerable during medical emergencies because their bodies are smaller and more sensitive to trauma.
+When an infant becomes unresponsive or stops breathing normally, immediate emergency response and cardiopulmonary resuscitation (CPR) may be attempted while waiting for professional medical help.
+Across Canada, including Vancouver and British Columbia, many first aid and CPR training

 Infant CPR Awareness and Parking Lot Safety in Public Venues Read More »

-Cardiac Emergencies in Sports: CPR and AED Response in Hockey Understanding Cardiac Arrest in Athletic Settings Competitive sports place significant physical demands on the body.
+Competitive sports place significant physical demands on the body.
 In rare situations, athletes may experience sudden cardiac arrest, a condition in which the heart suddenly stops beating effectively.
-When this occurs, blood flow to the brain and vital organs
+When this occurs, blood flow to the brain and vital organs stops, and immediate emergency response is required.
+Cardiopulmonary resuscitation (CPR) and the use of an automated

 Cardiac Emergencies in Sports: CPR and AED Response in Hockey Read More »